Jeffrey D. Jones has been with Kim & Chang since 1980. He started practicing law in 1978 with Baker & McKenzie in their Chicago and Tokyo offices.

 Mr. Jones is active in civic and charitable activities as well.
 He served five terms as Chairman of the American Chamber of Commerce in Korea and three terms as President of the Seoul Club.
 Mr. Jones organized and presently serves as Chairman of a nonprofit foundation, Partners for the Future, providing scholarships, job training, aid and other assistance to the unemployed and their families in Korea.
 He concurrently serves as Chairman of Ronald McDonald House Charities of Korea.

-James Kim became Chairman and CEO of AMCHAM Korea on July 1, 2017.
+James Kim is Chairman and CEO of AMCHAM Korea.
 Prior to AMCHAM, Mr. Kim served as Chairman, CEO and President of GM Korea.
 Mr. Kim is a Korean-American who is passionate about promoting the commercial interests between the United States and Korea.

 At GM Korea, Mr. Kim was responsible for the total operations with 17,000 employees (sales, manufacturing, distribution and design) in Korea.
 Mr. Kim also had oversight responsibilities with GM’s joint venture operations in Uzbekistan.

 Mr. Kim joined GM Korea from Microsoft Korea, where he had served as Country Manager and CEO.
 His previous roles include CEO of Yahoo!
 Korea and Asia Regional Vice President of Overture (a wholly owned subsidiary of Yahoo).

 Prior to Yahoo, Mr. Kim worked predominantly in the United States, where he was the Managing Partner at Palisades Advisors, based in New York.
 Prior to Palisades, he held other positions including CEO at Corcoran.com, CEO of Vivien International and National Marketing Manager at AT&T.